New York DMV Points System

 A traffic violation conviction will stay on a motorist’s record for three years.
 The points, however, are removed from his or her driving record 18 months after the date of the offense.
 A motorist may also proactively remove four points from his or her license by completing a DMV-approved accident prevention course.

-If your points have caught up with you, it is time to contact me, Tom Anelli, the DWI Guy, and my team of attorneys at Nave DWI Defense Attorneys.
+If your points have caught up with you, it is time to contact me, Dennis Nave and my team of attorneys at Nave DWI Defense Attorneys.
 This law firm is dedicated to protecting the rights of New York drivers.
 Our dedicated and experienced attorneys will work with you to avoid a license suspension or revocation.